Who is the author of CodeBreakers® and what is their experience?

 There are many synthetic phonics programmes available, however, I firmly believe the success of the programme is in the delivery too.
 The person delivering needs to understand the principles of what they are delivering and maintain the continuity and standard of delivery which makes CodeBreakers® successful.

 My Dyslexia Tutor is a new intervention.
 Each student will receive a login and access to their own workbook and tutorial video.
-This means LSA or TAs will only need a supporting role rather than teaching.
+This means LSA or TAs will only need a supporting role rather than teaching. (coming soon)

 My student has visual processing difficulties, does CodeBreakers® help?